Pieter Swart and Rain Morgan started Turqle in Cape Town in Nov 1997.

 Turqle contributes 2,5% of turnover to the Fair Trade Trust.
 El Puente in Germany, Ukuva in Switzerland and SERRV regularly contribute to the trust as well.

-The first priority of the trust to is to pay a significant part of the school fees of all the children of the workers.
+The first priority of the trust is to pay a significant part of the school fees of all the children of the workers.
 Since 2003, at least 200 children per year have benefitted.
 The trust also pays for various in-house training courses at the factories as well as bursaries for tertiary education for individuals.

 The World Fair Trade Organization guarantees that Turqle is a Fair Trade enterprise.